 New to raw diets and not sure what tools are needed to get the job done?
 There are a few tools to help pet parents feed their pet a raw diet.
 Some tools are necessary while others are optional but very useful.

-There is a small investment into equipment needed to properly raw feed.
+There is a small investment into equipment needed to provide a home prepared raw diet.
 Luckily, many items can already be found in the standard home kitchen but there may be supplies and equipment needed to make raw feeding more efficient.

 Necessary Tools for Raw Feeders

 There are tools necessary for all raw feeders to have.
 These tools are needed to weigh, prep, and store items for a pet’s raw diet.
 Below are necessary tools to have as a raw feeder.

 It is important to use a scale when beginning raw feeding.
 Raw feeders should use a kitchen scale when assembling or prepping meals not overfeed their pet.
 Over feeding can result in diarrhea and unwanted weight gain.

 Digital scales are very user-friendly, inexpensive, and worth the small investment.
 It is useful to select a scale with the ability to weigh in pounds and kilograms because then there is the option to measure in ounces and grams.

 A knife is a useful tool when prepping large items.
 There are many types of knives which provide different functions.
 Always remember to maintain each knife’s blade so that it remains sharp.
 Ceramic handheld sharpeners are a great option for sharpening knives.

 Best for cutting meat & organs into chunks.

 Kitchen shears are useful for breaking down whole chickens, ducks, and rabbits.
 Kitchen shears can cut through smaller, lightweight bones and portion out smaller items instead of using larger knives.